 At time point ‘0’ (when the 10 mL of media/soil extract was added to vessels), ~150 ppb of hydrogen sulfide was detected for both the O2 & N2 vessels.
 This initially elevated concentration in hydrogen sulfide is most likely derived from the media A fermentation itself.
 Media A contains sulfate ions intended for anaerobic growth in bacteria.
 As time proceeds, a tapering effect of the O2 vessel is observed from ~150 ppb to ~48 ppb while an increase in concentration occurs with N2 vessel (~350 ppb) in the same 10 hour timespan as compared to the control vessel maintaining a level of ~3-4 ppb.

-Figure 5 demonstrates the Total % Moisture at Day 10 (after all other analysis were performed).
+Figure 5 demonstrates the Total % Moisture at Day 10 (after all other analyses were performed).
 These samples were poured out of their corresponding vessels (Control, O2, N2), and placed into labeled aluminum pans.
-These pans were then placed in a forced air oven and dried for 1 hr at 80°C. These samples were then cooled at room temperature in atmospheric conditions and re-pulverized into a powder and left on the counter top for 48 hours in ambient conditions.
+These pans were then placed in a forced air oven and dried for 1 hr at 80°C. These samples were then cooled at room temperature in atmospheric conditions and re-pulverized into a powder and left on the countertop for 48 hours in ambient conditions.
 These samples were then subjected to steadily increasing temperature from 50°C to 300°C with a temperature rate of 10°C/min.
 This test shows that even if the slurry is dried and brought back to normal atmospheric conditions, the gypsum purity will remain altered after anaerobic fermentation occurs.

 Hydrogen sulfide generation due to anaerobic fermentation of gypsum is a problem in many different industries.
-Construction & demolition landfills (C&D) sites in particular must monitor the hydrogen sulfide emissions from decaying gypsum-based wallboard.
+Construction & demolition landfills (C&D) sites, in particular, must monitor the hydrogen sulfide emissions from decaying gypsum-based wallboard.
 Anaerobic fermentation occurs when sulfate-reducing bacteria such as the type shown below (Desulfovibrio vulgaris) are present in a low oxygen environment.

 Assuming these forms of bacteria have a sufficient carbon source and sulfate source (both found in wallboard), they will begin to grow and multiply.
 In the process they will reduce the sulfates found in gypsum and produce hydrogen sulfide gas.
 Hydrogen sulfide gas has many health risks along with having a corrosive effect on metals.
 Monitoring for odor control for nearby residential areas is strictly governed by state and city regulations.
 Understanding the relationship between gypsum purity and hydrogen sulfide gas is important in predicting the amount of hydrogen sulfide gas produced from fermenting gypsum.

 Using a rapid loss-on-drying assay can quickly and reliably produce a measurement of gypsum quality.
 This occurs because of the unique chemical association between water molecules and the sulfates of synthetic gypsum.
-The Computrac® MAX® 5000XL is useful in this process because it provides a pre-linked test that removes adsorbed free moisture and subsequently tests for the bound moisture at 240°C. Coupling this method of gypsum purity analysis with the Jerome® 605 hydrogen sulfide gas analyzer makes it possible to track the inverse trend between gypsum and H2S.
+The Computrac® MAX® 5000XL is useful in this process because it provides a pre-linked test that removes adsorbed free moisture and subsequently tests for the bound moisture at 240°C. Coupling this method of gypsum purity analysis with the Jerome® J605 hydrogen sulfide gas analyzer makes it possible to track the inverse trend between gypsum and H2S.

 The results of this research indicate that if there is a sufficient amount of sulfate-reducing bacteria present on gypsum, then there will be a decrease in gypsum purity.
 This occurs at high and low oxygen levels; however, it is dramatically increased in anaerobic environments.
 Furthermore, as the gypsum purity diminishes, an increase in concentration of hydrogen sulfide is observed.
 This study follows a fermentation process of 10 days; further investigation is warranted to determine the effects of longer fermentation periods.

-This research was conducted under very strict laboratory controls (Temperature, oxygen environments, and pure gypsum).
+This research was conducted under very strict laboratory controls (temperature, oxygen environments, and pure gypsum).
 These variables were selected to simulate the real-world conditions of gypsum in a C&D landfill.
 Future studies may include more types of gypsum type (anhydrous and hemihydrate) as well as including real wallboard and other construction debris.
 In this study, fermenting gypsum was periodically sampled for hydrogen sulfide gas concentrations.
 Due to a large volume of headspace in the vial, it was impractical to quantify the total concentration of hydrogen sulfide at each time point.
 Future studies may include a smaller vessel with less headspace to get a more accurate quantification of hydrogen sulfide concentration.